bluenote-1577/floria/README.md

 ### BAM + VCF
 The standard mode of usage is to specify a bam file using the option **-b** and a vcf file using the option **-c**.
 The output is written to a text file with value of option **-o**.

 glopp currently only uses SNP information and does not take into account indels.
-However, the user may define their own fragments which can be indexed by other types of variants.

 The bam file may contain multiple contigs/references which the reads are mapped to as long as the corresponding contigs also appear in the vcf file.